Nael-Studio/nael-platform/README.md

 2. The workflow verifies that the `version` in every `packages/<slug>/package.json` equals the tag value.
 3. Each package is published to npm with `npm publish --access public`.
 If a package already exposes that version on npm, the step is skipped and the release continues.

+> **Workspace dependency ranges**
+>
+> Before publishing, make sure that cross-package dependencies no longer use Bun's `workspace:` protocol.
+Run `bun run sync:versions` to rewrite any `workspace:*` ranges to concrete semver ranges that match the versions defined in your packages.
+This keeps local development fast (Bun still links the workspace copy because the version satisfies the range) and ensures the published tarballs resolve correctly when consumers install from npm.

 ### Release checklist

-1. Update the `version` field in each package that should be part of the release (all nine packages normally share the same version).
+1. Decide the semver bump (`major`, `minor`, or `patch`) and run `bun run bump:version <type>` to update every package (use `--dry-run` first if you want to preview the changes).
+2. Run `bun run sync:versions` and commit the resulting dependency updates so the published packages reference concrete versions instead of `workspace:*` ranges.
-2. Commit the changes so the new versions are on the branch you want to release.
+3. Commit the changes so the new versions are on the branch you want to release.
-3. Create and push the tag:
+4. Create and push the tag:

   ```bash
   git tag 0.2.0